 Coralogix vs Sumo Logic

 Coralogix provides more ingestion flexibility and archival cost control than Sumo Logic, thanks to Streama pipelines and archive-to-query workflows.
-However, both tools lack full MELT unification and context-aware sampling, and both route data through their cloud—posing compliance and egress cost concerns.
-For unified observability with smarter ingestion and true data localization, CubeAPM presents a more modern alternative.
+However, both routes data through their cloud, accumulating egress cost concerns.
+CubeAPM presents a more modern alternative with unified observability, smarter ingestion, and true data localization.

 4. New Relic